BenjaminShinar/Books-Resources/udemy_git_github_practical_guide/READEME.md

 #### Failing to Manage Access for Individual Repositories

 member level access is for all repositories, not specific.

 </details>

 ### Introducing Teams

+under the <kbd>Teams</kbd> tab, we can create teams, which have more flexible levels of access. teams have a name, ano optional description, sub teams (teams within a team), and visibility level (visible or secret).

+in the team page, we can create discussion and write messages. we assign repositores to a team, and then we set the access level for each.

 ### Managing Team Repository Access Efficiently

+the members will still have permissions based on he "base permission" level, so we need to set it to **no permissions** so that members of the team won't have access to other repositories of the organization.

 ### Understanding Forks & Pull Requests
 ### Forking a Repository
 ### Pull Requests in Practice